brycewray/eleventy_solo/src/posts/2021/08/1Password-hits-fan.md

 ## As for me&nbsp;.&nbsp;.&nbsp;.

 I've been a 1Password subscriber for a few years but had already decided to let the sub lapse late this year in favor of a paid Bitwarden plan I'm already using.
-However, at this writing, I'm also testing out a "KeePass way" setup of KeePassXC on the Mac and Strongbox on my iOS devices.[^KeePassium] Which "way" I'll finally land remains to be seen.
+However, at this writing, I'm also testing out a "KeePass way" setup of KeePassXC on the Mac and KeePassium on my iOS devices.[^KeePassium] Which "way" I'll finally land remains to be seen.
 I would say the same is true for all those mad-as-hell 1Password subscribers whose hot takes I've been reading the last few days.
 It's definitely worth watching.

-[^KeePassium]: I tried [KeePassium](https://keepassium.com) first, but couldn't stop running into an iOS 14-caused glitch despite the developer's [helpful description of a remedy](https://keepassium.com/blog/2020/09/ios-14-file-doesnt-exist/).
-The only final way around that glitch would've been to [change a setting in KeePassXC](https://www.reddit.com/r/KeePassium/comments/oicp1j/cannot_find_the_database_file_the_file_doesnt/h4ukrbk?utm_source=share&utm_medium=web2x&context=3) I'd rather not make.
+[^KeePassium]: In the original version of this post, I mentioned that I tried KeePassium before Strongbox but kept encountering an iOS 14-caused glitch with the former.
+I was initially wary about the KeePassium developer's [helpful description of a remedy](https://keepassium.com/blog/2020/09/ios-14-file-doesnt-exist/), which involved [changing a file security setting in KeePassXC](https://www.reddit.com/r/KeePassium/comments/oicp1j/cannot_find_the_database_file_the_file_doesnt/h4ukrbk?utm_source=share&utm_medium=web2x&context=3).
+However, he subsequently explained to me that KeePassium handled this differently because of a [purposeful feature that's designed to make it more secure](https://keepassium.com/articles/cloud-sync-sandboxing/), so I reverted to KeePassium and it worked fine.

 **Note**: Whichever "way" you go, I suggest you **not** store any [time-based one-time passwords](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) (TOTPs) in it, even though these apps generally are capable of allowing that.
 It's the whole "don't put all your eggs in one basket" thing.
 Instead, use a **separate** authentication app, and one that syncs your TOTPs across your devices.
 The one I suggest (and use myself) is [Authy](https://authy.com), with [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) coming in second.
 I strongly suggest you **not** use [Google Authenticator](https://support.google.com/accounts/answer/1066447) mainly because of its inability to back up and recover your TOTPs' "seeds."
 For more information on this subject, see this [ArsTechnica authenticator roundup](https://arstechnica.com/information-technology/2020/05/choosing-2fa-authenticator-apps-can-be-hard-ars-did-it-so-you-dont-have-to/) from 2020.
 {.yellowBox}